Liliane Amuat

 Geboren 1989 in Zürich, studierte Liliane Amuat am Max Reinhardt Seminar Wien Schauspiel.
 Nach vier Jahren im Ensemble des Wiener Burgtheaters und vier Jahren am Theater Basel wechselte sie 2019 ans Residenztheater.
 Sie arbeitete u. a. mit Regisseur*innen wie Sebastian Baumgarten, Katie Mitchell, Bastian Kraft, Stefan Kimmig und Simon Stone, mit dessen Inszenierungen sie 2016 und 2017 zum Berliner Theatertreffen eingeladen wurde.
 2020 erhielt sie den Kurt-Meisel-Förderpreis für ihre Darstellung in «Lulu».
 Für ihre Hauptrolle in «Skizzen von Lou» wurde sie für den Schweizer Filmpreis 2017 als «Beste Darstellerin» und als «Beste Nachwuchsschauspielerin» beim Max Ophüls Filmfestival nominiert, außerdem erhielt sie 2017 den Schweizer Fernsehfilmpreis.
 2021 erhielt sie den Bayerischen Kunstförderpreis in der Sparte Darstellende Kunst.

 Zuletzt war sie im Kinofilm «Das Mädchen und die Spinne», der an der Berlinale mit zwei silbernen Bären ausgezeichnet wurde, zu sehen.
-Sie spielt außerdem in dem Film «Die Mittagsfrau» von Barbara Albert mit, der 2023 in die Kinos kommt.
+Sie spielt außerdem in dem Film «Die Mittagsfrau» von Barbara Albert mit.

 Performing in